eilvelia/tdl/packages/prebuilt-tdlib/README.md

 The shared libraries are statically linked against OpenSSL and zlib to prevent compatibility issues in Node.js.

-Supported systems are GNU/Linux x86_64, macOS x86_64, Windows x86_64.
+Supported systems:
+- GNU/Linux x86_64
+- macOS x86_64
+- Windows x86_64

 On Linux, TDLib is built on Ubuntu 20.04 and requires glibc version >= 2.31 to be installed on your system.

-Note that M1 Macs are not supported yet.
+Note that Apple silicon Macs (including M1) are not yet supported.

 To install `prebuilt-tdlib` for e.g. TDLib v1.8.5, run: